Mark Riley from Balsawood surfboards foray into the wilds of Papua New Guinea.

 Video from the 2016 trip - click here

-Mark Riley owner of Riley Balsa Surfboards visited the balsawood farm and factory in PNG from where he sources his balsawood and then took a group surfing to Kavieng staying at the Nusa Island Retreat, which is the capital of the New Guinean Province of New Ireland situated on the northern tip of the island in April 2016 and has planned on going back to Kavieng to build some more boards on 27th of March 2017 to the 7th April - 11 nights.
+Mark Riley owner of Riley Balsa Surfboards visited the balsawood farm and factory in PNG from where he sources his balsawood and then took a group surfing to Kavieng staying at the Nusa Island Retreat, which is the capital of the New Guinean Province of New Ireland situated on the northern tip of the island in April 2016 and 2017.

 Mark has been building Eco friendly Balsa boards for the past 20 years and originally sourced his balsawood from Ecuador, but 5 years ago discovered a much better quality wood in PNG, and since then has been importing containers of balsawood from PNG.

-Mark and his party are travelling to PNG by Air Niugini direct to Nusa Island on the same day.
+Mark and his party traveled to PNG by Air Niugini direct to Nusa Island on the same day.

 The whole adventure was recorded and documented by Ian Hamilton from Lime light Studios.
-They will focus on a stand alone video that will highlight the ecological benefits of using balsa instead of PU foam and also the work carried out by SAPNG and PNGPTA.
+They have edited a stand alone video that highlights the ecological benefits of using balsa instead of PU foam and also the work carried out by SAPNG and PNGPTA.

 SAPNG - SURFING ASSOCIATION OF PAPUA NEW GUINEA.
 They have developed a unique and sustainable foundation upon which the surfing resource is developed and managed for the collective benefit of its traditional resource custodians and SAPNG affiliated surf clubs and commercial operators. http://www.sapng.com/ The rest of the world needs to take note.